devbambino/rapiMoni/README.md

 The term period for the loans are scaled down to 2 min(120 secs) for testing, so 1 month of term adds 2 mins to the term inside the smart contract.

+For checking the proof of deployment go to: [Proof of Deployment](#proof-of-deployment)

 ---

 ## Intro